 What is in this Persimmon smoothie

-This orange-colored persimmon a fruit has a thick skin.
-You can eat the fruit along with the skin, but the but the skin hard may not be suitable for making the smoothie.
+Persimmon.
+This orange-colored persimmon fruit has thick skin.
+You can eat the fruit with the skin, but the hard skin may not be suitable for making the smoothie.

-However, I would not advise adding regular pasteurizer milk with the smoothie.
-As they are some chances cuddling when regular pasteurized the milk added.
-Instead, you may add yogurt to make persimmon smoothie.
+However, I would not advise adding regular pasteurized milk to the smoothie.
+There are some chances of cuddling when regular pasteurized milk is added.
+Instead, you may add yogurt to make a persimmon smoothie.

 How to cut Persimmon

 Chop the top and bottom of the fruit.
-Then peel the skin using the peeler.
-Then cut them into the half.
+Then, peel the skin using the peeler.
+Then, cut them in half.
 Usually, the matured Persimmon has one stone seed.
 If they are tender, seeds will be delicate as well.